Windows OS Hub

 Learn more about managing scheduled tasks with PowerShell.

-You can also create a scheduled job with the desired settings using the taskschd.msc GUI.
-Then you can reconfigure it using the schtasks.exe tool to run under a managed service account:
+You can also create a scheduled task with the necessary settings using the taskschd.msc GUI.
+Then reconfigure it to run under a Managed Service Account using the schtasks.exe console command:

 schtasks /Change /TN BackupDB /RU "woshub\gmsaMunSQL1$" /RP ""